deep-finder/tirfm-deepfinder/README.md

 `edf_convert_tiff_to_h5 --batch path/to/exocytosis_data/ --make_subfolder`

-> **Warning**: make sure to use the --make_subfolder option if you want to obtain the file structure below (with the tiff frames in a `tiff/` folder).
+> **Warning**: make sure you read the [Exocytosis events detection section](#Exocytosis-events-detection) to understand the `--batch` and `--make_subfolder` options of `edf_convert_tiff_to_h5`.
+Importantly, use the --make_subfolder option if you want to obtain the file structure below (with the tiff frames in a `tiff/` folder).
 This is the default structure which will be used in this documentation.
+Note that the `--batch` option, if defined, must point to a folder containing movie folders, all following the same file structure.

 This will change the `exocytosis_data` structure into the following one: